Article by Justin Narovski with contributions by Jenny Belikov and Matthew Osmund.

 Ancient Cultures of the United States and Canada

 There is evidence linking the peoples living in what is presently the United States and Canada before the arrival of Europeans to the lost civilization of the sun in both their myths and ancient sites found in areas they inhabited.

-The United States and Canada also contain many mysterious monuments with alignments to the sun.
+For example, the Yurok tribe of California spoke of an ancient race of fair-skinned people that they called the Wa-Gas.
+They state these people were present in North America when the Yurok arrived and that the two cultures lived together in peace and mutual friendship until the Wa-Gas suddenly departed those lands.
+This myth of an advanced fair-skinned civilization in pre-history parallels the myths of the Incas, which describe the Viracocha-Runa.The United States and Canada also contain many mysterious monuments with alignments to the sun.
 For example, The Great Serpent Mound in Ohio is a 1,348 long representation of a serpent formed from a raised mound.
 Researchers have discovered alignments to both solstices and equinoxes within the mound, with the most prominent alignment being to the summer solstice, where the serpent’s head aligns.
 The serpent’s mouth wraps around an oval, which is a representation of the serpent eating the sun.
-This symbolism links the mound to the feathered serpent imagery of Mexico, as the feathered serpent also eats the sun/spiritual son, symbolizing the union of the spiritual son with the divine mother (which is represented by the serpent).
+This symbolism links the mound to the feathered serpent imagery of Mexico, as the feathered serpent also eats the sun/Spiritual Son, symbolizing the union of the Spiritual Son with the divine mother (which is represented by the serpent).

 There are numerous other cairns, mounds, dolmens, circles, and medicine wheels located throughout North America that have solar alignments.
 Researchers claim some of these, such as the Majorville Medicine Wheel in Alberta are highly sophisticated astronomical calendars capable of tracking solar alignments throughout the year and the precession of the equinoxes.